jaredboice/daniel-san/README.md

 **Useful Functions**

 You can always use any exported function in the program by simply requiring it.
 However, a few such useful functions are shown below.
-The analytic functions, with exception to findRulesToRetire (and findIrrelevantRules which is also available), are executed on events.
 If using multi-currency conversion, the analysis takes place in the context of the currencySymbol in the config object.
+Most of the analytic functions, with exception to findRulesToRetire and findIrrelevantRules, are executed on events.
+If you are running a subroutine related to rules, you should typically run the validation functions in core/validation.js first, in order to avoid errors.

 ```javascript